mcsorkun/AqSolPred-web/README.md

 # AqSolPred Web Version

-Currently, web version is running on google cloud (the related repository is inside gcloud folder).
+Currently, web version is running on Streamlit Share (the related repository is inside streamlit folder).
-You can visit from the following URL: https://aqsolpred.ew.r.appspot.com/
+You can visit from the following URL: https://share.streamlit.io/mcsorkun/aqsolpred-web/main/streamlit/app.py

 **aqsolpred web version:** 1.0s (lite version of v1.0 described in the paper with reduced RFs(n_estimators=200,max_depth=10) but the same performance)